 Here at Echosec, we help organizations find and filter billions of social media posts every day.
 When we geofence a location on the map, we see all of the posts coming from that location which helps us grasp the entire post context.
 We see the location, the time & date of the post, whether or not there are images associated with much of the text, and because we’re human beings, we are much better than computers at detecting nuances like sarcasm.
 With these advantages, the overwhelming sentiment of people in that location is often very obvious.

 Echosec helps organizations understand the sentiment towards their organization or brand, but we do so in a different way than the current definition of sentiment analysis.
 We think our way is better, here's why.

 What is Sentiment Analysis?

 Currently, sentiment analysis is defined as the interpretation of text in social posts, to understand the feeling or attitude of the people who wrote them.

 Sentiment analysis, (also known as opinion mining or sentiment tracking), is a feature of many social platforms on the market today.
 The feature usually consists of a simple thumbs up/thumbs down, or smile/frown to indicate positive or negative sentiment.
-It’s been around for quite a few years now, and it hasn’t really changed much!
+It’s been around for many years now, and the technology behind it hasn’t really changed much!